sspross/tastybackbonepie/README.md

 ## How to use

+You can also take a look at the source of the test project.

 ### Tastypie example setup

-0. Create a Tastypie API ressource e.g. `api.py` like:
+0. Create a Tastypie API ressource in e.g. `api.py` like:

 	```python
 	from tastypie import fields